dasein108/mcp-cw-graph/docs/smart_contract.md

 5. Cache query results when appropriate
 6. Use pagination for large result sets
 7. Implement proper security measures for admin operations
+8. Use `CreateCyberlink2` for complex node-link relationships
+9. Utilize graph statistics for monitoring and analytics
+10. Follow semantic core guidelines for type consistency

 ## Notes